Here's another batch of dyed Fisherman's Wool I made this past Sunday:

 I've also started spinning the green top from handpaintedyarns.com.
 I think something magical must have happened between my brain and my fingers since my last spinning adventure.
 If you recall, that produced this somewhat respectable second-skein-I-ever-spun:

-When I started spinning yesterday, everything was so much easier!
+so much easier!
 Drawing the fiber went more smoothly, I wasn't turning the spindle too hard, and the results are clearly more even:

 So much better :) .
 It's so nice to know the old neurons are still firing away!